TouchDesigner/TouchEngine-UE/README.md

 The file that you’ll need to be able to implement a project designed in TouchDesigner into an Unreal Engine project is a .tox file.
 To generate one of these from a TouchDesigner project, first open the project in TouchDesigner.

 Navigate to the network containing the component you want to turn into a .tox file.
 Right-click on the component and select “Save Component .tox…”.
-Save the file inside the UE4 project’s “Content” folder.
+Save the file inside the UE project’s “Content” folder.

 ![TOX](ReadmePictures/im1.png?raw=true "Obtaining Tox File")